noahshinn/reflexion/README.md

 ### Another Note

 Due to the nature of these experiments, it may not be feasible for individual developers to rerun the results as GPT-4 has limited access and significant API charges.
-All runs from the paper and additional results are logged in `./alfworld_runs/root` for decision-making and `./hotpotqa_runs/root` for reasoning.
+All runs from the paper and additional results are logged in `./alfworld_runs/root` for decision-making, `./hotpotqa_runs/root` for reasoning, and `./programming_runs/root` for programming

 ### Other Notes